 The Church of St. Thomas the Apostle has a long and dedicated history of providing a variety of ministries and programs to meet the many needs of the parish community.
-The value of parish programs has also included the unwavering expectation that the environment for carrying out these ministries be safe, healthy and grounded in respect for the dignity of all persons participating.
+The value of parish programs has also included the unwavering expectation that these ministries take place in a safe and healthy environment grounded in respect for the dignity of all persons participating.

 Protecting Children and Vulnerable Adults Forms Library

-Select the document you would like to view and click Open (* indicates forms for Money Counters Only):
+Select the document you would like to view and click Open: